pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-ebook.md

 When your book contains many files, the command can get unwieldy:

 ```
-pandoc -o markdown-dreams.epub title.txt ../index.md ../getting-started/getting-started.md ../tools/tools-editors.md ../tools/tools-storage.md ../tools/tools-git.md ../tools/tools-git-setup.md ../tools/tools-git-basics.md ../tools/tools-publishing.md ../recipes/recipes-notes.md ../recipes/recipes-git-wiki.md ../recipes/recipes-centralized-workflow.md ../recipes/recipes-gitflow.md ../recipes/recipes-hugo.md ../recipes/recipes-mkdocs.md ../recipes/recipes-pandoc-word.md ../recipes/recipes-pandoc-ebook.md ../recipes/recipes-pandoc-pdf.md ../recipes/recipes-pandoc-web.md ../recipes/recipes-slides.md ../recipes/recipes-slides-dzslides.md ../recipes/recipes-slides-remark.md ../resources/markdown-cheatsheet.md ../resources/resources-glossary.md ../resources/templates.md ../resources/links.md
+pandoc -o markdown-dreams.epub title.txt ../index.md ../getting-started/getting-started.md
+ ../tools/tools-editors.md ../tools/tools-storage.md ../tools/tools-git.md ../tools/tools-
+ git-setup.md ../tools/tools-git-basics.md ../tools/tools-publishing.md ../recipes/recipes
+ -notes.md ../recipes/recipes-git-wiki.md ../recipes/recipes-centralized-workflow.md ../
+ recipes/recipes-gitflow.md ../recipes/recipes-hugo.md ../recipes/recipes-mkdocs.md ../
+ recipes/recipes-pandoc-word.md ../recipes/recipes-pandoc-ebook.md ../recipes/recipes-
+ pandoc-pdf.md ../recipes/recipes-pandoc-web.md ../recipes/recipes-slides.md ../recipes/
+ recipes-slides-dzslides.md ../recipes/recipes-slides-remark.md ../resources/markdown-
+ cheatsheet.md ../resources/resources-glossary.md ../resources/templates.md ../resources/
+ links.md
 ```

-If you're adding, removing, or reordering chapters, you will find it easier to create a script.
+With a lot of chapters, you will find it easier to use a script.
 You can run the script by typing a single command, and you can edit the script easily to make changes.
 You can create a script on macOS or Linux, or using the new Bash shell in Windows 10.

 Here is an example: